── Attaching core tidyverse packages ──────────────────────── tidyverse 2.0.0 ──

-Load all the packages we will use in this lab.
+Load the package we will use in this lab.

 library(tidyverse)